 The basic answer to this question lies in dilution.
 During an extraction, any plant component that is soluble in CO2 will be dissolved in CO2 and precipitated in the collector.
 If you only have one collector, you essentially precipitate all dissolved substances in that single collector.
 If you have more than one collector, you are able to separate the substances into fractions thus conveying the other dilution component away from the active product.

-The "other components" are diluting your product to give an overall lower potency.
-The "other components" are a mixture of various plant matter that are soluble in CO2.
+The “other components” are diluting your CO2 extracts to give an overall lower potency.
+The “other components” are a mixture of various plant matter that are soluble in CO2.